matutosi/ecan/cran-comments.md

 ## R CMD check results

-There were 0 ERRORs, 0 WARNINGs, and 2 NOTEs.
+There were 0 ERRORs, 0 WARNINGs, and 3 NOTEs.

+* checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Toshikazu Matsumura <matutosi@gmail.com>'

+  New submission

 * checking for detritus in the temp directory ...
 NOTE
   Found the following files/directories: